 Children in the cohort will be assigned schools by the LCES system according to proximity, until all children on the cohort have been assigned a school.
 Proximity will be determined by reference to the distance between the applicant’s house and the school as determined on the GPS (Geographic Coordinate System) system in the area.

 There will be one centralised database processed by the Lucan Common Enrolment System.
 All unsuccessful applications from the first round and any applications received after that date, will be included on the LCES for subsequent rounds up to 30th September of the enrolment year.
-Children from the original application list remain on the waiting list and will be assigned places, as they arise, as per the criteria set out under the Common Enrolment Process (LCES).
+Children from the original application list remain on the database and will be assigned places, as they arise, as per the criteria set out under the Common Enrolment Process (LCES).
 The enrolment process closes on the 30th September each year.
 Unsuccessful applicants will be notified by email.
 Applications received after the 30th September will not be considered unless the child is new to the area and has no school place.

 The Boards of Management of each school will communicate arrangements regarding enrolment through;